AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/training_wnet.rst

     Raising the radius might improve performance in some cases, but will also greatly increase computation time.

 - Weights for the sum of losses :
-    - NCuts weight : weight of the NCuts loss (default 0.5)
+    - **NCuts weight** : weight of the NCuts loss (default 0.5)
-    - Reconstruction weight : weight of the reconstruction loss (default 0.5*1e-2)
+    - **Reconstruction weight** : weight of the reconstruction loss (default 0.5*1e-2)

 .. note::
-    The weight of the reconstruction loss should be adjusted according to its empirical value; ideally the reconstruction loss should be of the same order of magnitude as the NCuts loss after being multiplied by its weight.
+    The weight of the reconstruction loss should be adjusted to ensure the weighted sum is around one one the first epoch;
+    ideally the reconstruction loss should be of the same order of magnitude as the NCuts loss after being multiplied by its weight.

 Common issues troubleshooting
 ------------------------------